The Geometric Mechanics of Contrastive Representation Learning: Alignment Potentials, Entropic Dispersion, and

 Finally, the angle-shift densities in \Cref{fig:mm_delta_grid} quantify the residual embedding misalignment $\Delta a=\mathrm{wrap}(a_2-a_1)$.
 As $\sigma_{\mathrm{mis}}$ increases, the distribution of $\Delta a$ transitions from a sharp peak at zero to a progressively wider distribution with heavy tails.
 The residual shift becomes both larger in magnitude and more variable, matching the signature expected from the injection of additive latent noise $\eta\sim\mathcal N(0,\sigma_{\mathrm{mis}}^2)$.

-In summary, these empirical patterns provide direct validation for the multimodal mechanism characterized in \Cref{thm:intrinsic_multimodal}.
-Our theoretical analysis posits that the symmetric objective is composed of two directional alignment fields that are coupled via the marginals.
-In this experiment, the controlled perturbation $\theta_2=\mathrm{wrap}(\theta+\eta)$ creates heterogeneous conditional laws: the optimal alignment from Modality 1 to 2 is not the inverse of the alignment from Modality 2 to 1.
-Consequently, the two directions of the symmetric objective do not share a single potential function.
-Empirically, this manifests as a ``tug-of-war'' between the two modalities. \emph{Intrinsically noisy coupling}: the broadening diagonal band in \Cref{fig:mm_joint_grid} reflects the necessary rise in conditional entropy due to the mismatched conditionals. \emph{Structural modality gap}: the widening marginal separation in \Cref{fig:mm_gapcurve_cosine} and \Cref{fig:mm_polar_grid} matches our prediction that marginal coincidence is a knife-edge property and becomes unstable once misalignment is introduced.
-Together, these observations show that the population-level gap is not a finite-sample artifact or a symptom of under-training, but a consequence of the objective’s geometry: when the knife-edge pairwise compatibility is violated (here, for any $\sigma_{\mathrm{mis}}>0$), the symmetric InfoNCE equilibrium cannot maintain identical marginals.
+In summary, these empirical patterns provide direct validation for the multimodal mechanism characterized in \Cref{sec:multimodal}.
+Our theoretical analysis posits that the symmetric objective consists of two directional alignment fields coupled via their marginals.
+In this experiment, the controlled perturbation $\alpha+\eta$ creates heterogeneous conditional laws, meaning the optimal alignment from Modality 1 to Modality 2 is no longer the inverse of the alignment from Modality 2 to Modality 1.
+Consequently, the two directions of the symmetric objective cannot be governed by a single, unified potential function.
+Empirically, this manifests as a geometric tug-of-war between the modalities, yielding two distinct observable effects: (i) The broadening diagonal band in \Cref{fig:mm_joint_grid} reflects the necessary rise in conditional entropy driven by the mismatched conditionals. (ii) The widening marginal separation in \Cref{fig:divergence_persist_main} and \Cref{fig:mm_polar_grid} confirms our prediction that marginal coincidence is a fragile, knife-edge property that rapidly destabilizes once misalignment is introduced.
+Together, these observations demonstrate that the population-level modality gap is neither a finite-sample artifact nor a symptom of under-training.
+Rather, it is a fundamental consequence of the objective's geometry: when strict pairwise compatibility is violated (here, for any $\sigma_{\mathrm{mis}}>0$), the symmetric InfoNCE equilibrium inherently cannot maintain identical marginals.